 Duration: 30 Minutes

-- Differences between MITRE for IT and MITRE for ICS
+- Differences between MITRE ATT&CK for Enterprise and MITRE ATT&CK for ICS

 - MITRE ATT&CK Framework complexities to watch out for

 - How to use the MITRE ATT&CK Framework to protect ICS/OT environments

 - Yiannis Stavrou, Security Researcher